 \section{The Role of Isotropy in Adapting LLMs to Numerical Data}

-As previously discussed in Section~\ref{model}, we consider LLM networks whose last layer is usually a softmax layer and the numeric downstream task is determined by the function of the logits.
-The underlying relation between the logits and softmax function determines the performance of the numeric downstream tasks.
+As discussed in Section~\ref{model}, we consider LLM networks whose last layer is usually a softmax layer and the numerical downstream task is determined by the function of the logits.
+The underlying relation between the logits and softmax function determines the performance of the numerical downstream tasks.
 However, the softmax function is shift-invariant, that is, the output of the softmax function remains unchanged when all logits are shifted by a constant.
-Since we do not have any control over the logit shift of the student model on unseen data, good performance during training does not necessarily provide any performance guarantee for the numeric downstream task on unseen scenarios.
-This can be formalized in the following theorem and the proof is provided in Appendix~\ref{TH1}. \begin{theorem} Let the logits of the ground-truth model be bounded.
+Since we do not have any control over the logit shift of the student model on unseen data, good performance during training does not necessarily provide any performance guarantee for the numerical downstream task on unseen scenarios.
+The lack of perfromance guarantee under uncontrolled logit shifts on unseed data can be formalized in the following theorem: \begin{theorem} Let the logits of the ground-truth model be bounded.
 Then for any $f^*(k,l)$, there exists a set of functions $\{\hat{z}_i(k,l)\}_{i=1}^{|\mathcal{V}|}$ such that for all $k$ and $T_{l+1}$, the predictive distribution of the student model $\hat{p}\,(k_{T_{l+1}}\, | \, \bold{k}_{1:T_l})$ matches that of ground-truth model $p^*(k_{T_{l+1}}\,|\,\bold{k}_{1:T_l})$ and $\hat{f}(k,l) = 0$.
-In other words, there exists a student model with the same pre-training loss as the ground-truth model, but its logits are ineffective for the numeric downstream tasks. \end{theorem} Theorem~\ref{th1} demonstrates that without any structure in the hidden representations of LLM embeddings, the student model is able to shift the logits for any sample while keeping the pre-training loss unchanged and leaving logits ineffective for the numeric downstream tasks.
-Consequently, a theoretical guarantee for the numeric downstream task performance needs structure in the LLM representations learned by the pre-trained model.
-One way to prevent the shift-invariance problem from influencing the performance of the numeric downstream tasks is to keep the partition function stable.
-Let $\bold{\Psi} \!=\! (\bold{\psi}_1(k), \ldots, \bold{\psi}_{|\mathcal{V}|}(k))^\top \!\in\! \mathbb{R}^{|\mathcal{V}| \times D }$ be the hidden representations of input time series sequence.
-Then the stability of the partition function can be assessed through the isotropy in the contextual embedding space \cite{arora-etal-2016-latent,mu2018allbutthetop} as follows where $\mathcal{C}=\bold{\Psi}^\top \bold{\Psi}$ is the input correlation matrix of input pattern and $l={1,\ldots, L}$.
-From \eqref{Istr}, we can see that when the partition function is constant (i.e., stable) for different samples, $I(\{\bold{\psi}(k)\})$ becomes close to $1$ which indicates that the contextual embedding space $\{\bold{\psi}(k)\}$ is more isotropic \cite{arora-etal-2016-latent,mu2018allbutthetop}.
-Note that in \eqref{norm_loglin}, the probability of a value in any time instance is the exponential of the corresponding logit $z_i(k,l)$ divided by the partition function $Z(k,l)$.
-If the partition function remains stable for different samples, the logits can be solely determined by the probabilities, thereby resolving the shift-invariance problem of the softmax function.
+In other words, there exists a student model with the same pre-training loss as the ground-truth model, but its logits are ineffective for the numerical downstream tasks. \end{theorem} \begin{proof} The proof is provided in Appendix~\ref{TH1}. \end{proof} Theorem~\ref{th1} shows that without any structure in the hidden representations of LLM embeddings, student model can shift the logits for any sample while keeping the pre-training loss unchanged and leaving logits ineffective for the numerical downstream tasks.
+Consequently, a theoretical guarantee for numerical downstream task performance will require structure in the LLM representations learned by the pre-trained model.